Walnut vs. Peanut — Health Impact and Nutrition Comparison

 Having said that, both walnut's glycemic index and glycemic load are zero (2).

-The pH value of walnuts is more acidic, tantamount to 5.42, whereas the acidity of peanuts, depending on their type, is close to neutral.
-Raw peanuts’ pH value is 6.87 and roasted peanuts’ pH value equals to 6.31 (3).
+The pH value of walnuts is more acidic, equivalent to 5.42, whereas the acidity of peanuts, depending on their type, is close to neutral.
+Raw peanuts' pH value is 6.87, and roasted peanuts' pH equals 6.31 (3).

 The acidic effect of foods can also be quantified by calculating the potential renal acid load (PRAL) of the diet, which is based on dietary intakes of protein and mineral ions (4).

 In this case, the PRAL value of walnuts is 5.6, which is considered to be acid-forming.
 The PRAL value of peanuts is 6.2, making them slightly more acid-forming than walnuts.